OpenTelemetry Observability v0.0.16

 Metrics Reference

-Backup lifecycle metrics (sidecar)
+Backup lifecycle metrics (plugin sidecar)

 Metric NameTypeUnitDescription

-klio.backup.latest_start_timeGaugesUnix epoch timestamp when the most recent backup started
+klio.plugin.backup.latest_start_timeGaugesUnix epoch timestamp when the most recent backup started

-klio.backup.latest_completion_timeGaugesUnix epoch timestamp when the most recent backup completed successfully
+klio.plugin.backup.latest_completion_timeGaugesUnix epoch timestamp when the most recent backup completed successfully

-klio.backup.latest_failure_timeGaugesUnix epoch timestamp when the most recent backup failed
+klio.plugin.backup.latest_failure_timeGaugesUnix epoch timestamp when the most recent backup failed

-klio.backup.latest_duration_secondsGaugesDuration of the most recent backup in seconds
+klio.plugin.backup.latest_durationGaugesDuration of the most recent backup

-WAL server metrics (server)
+WAL ingest metrics (server)

 Metric NameTypeUnitDescription

-klio.wal.writtenCounter-Number of WAL files written
+klio.server.wal.writtenCounter-Number of WAL files written (per tier)

-WAL consumer metrics (server)
+Backup verification metrics (server)

 Metric NameTypeUnitDescription